Sign Up

 Non-Modifiable Risk Factors

-• Genetic Mutations: Genetic mutations increase a woman’s risk of developing breast cancer.
-Specifically, those with BRCA1 and BRCA2 genes are at a much higher risk of developing breast cancer.
-This risk is called a hereditary predisposition.
+• Genetic Mutations: Genetic mutations increase a woman's risk of developing breast cancer.
+Specifically, those with BReast CAncer gene 1 (BRCA1) and BReast CAncer gene 2 (BRCA2) are at a much higher risk of developing breast cancer; this risk is called a hereditary predisposition.
 BRCA1 and BRCA2 genes cause up to 10% of all breast cancer diagnoses and over 50% of inherited genetic risk diagnoses.

-• Reproductive History: When women are exposed to hormones for longer, they are at an increased risk of developing breast cancer.
-Girls who start their periods before age 12 and women who start menopause after 55 years old are at an increased risk of breast cancer.
+• Reproductive History: When women are exposed to hormones for more extended periods of time, they are at an increased risk of developing breast cancer.
+Girls who start their periods before age 12 and women who begin menopause after 55 years old are at an increased risk of breast cancer.

-• Radiation Therapy: Receiving radiation therapy places women at a higher risk of developing breast cancer, especially if the woman was 30 years old and younger and received radiation to the chest.
+• Radiation Therapy: Receiving radiation therapy places women at a higher risk of developing breast cancer, especially if the woman is 30 years old and younger and receives radiation to the chest.

 • Diethylstilbestrol (DES): Between 1940 and 1970, many women were given DES to prevent miscarriage.
 Women who took DES may develop breast cancer later in life.
 Children whose mothers took DES while pregnant may also be at risk.